Anthony-Hackman/Pydex/README.md

 ## Tests

-Tests are available under /tests directory.
+Tests are available! - Please check under the /tests directory.

 ---